 Whether you’re a traditional or non traditional applicant who’s applying to osteopathic medical schools, remember:

-Do you have a 500 or 520 on the MCAT?
-You’ll needed to showcase how former experiences and careers make you an asset.
+Explain your path to osteopathic medical school.
+If you are a non traditional applicant, showcase how former experiences and careers make you an asset.

 But that’s not all.